Snoel12/DJ-Fy/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started

-First, run the development server:
+This project was built with TypeScript, React.js, Next.js, Tailwind CSS Radix UI, Zustand PostgreSQL and Supabase

+First obtain a free API keys from supabase.com clone the repo then run npm install to install all packages then run the development server:

 ```bash
 npm run dev